 Simply dab a little dilute clove oil on the aching tooth.
-Clove oil contains a substance called eugenol, which acts to numb the pain.
+Clove oil contains a substance called eugenol, which numbs the pain.
 It is also an effective antiseptic.
 Whole cloves can also be used, too.
-Bite them with your unaffected teeth, and then place them against the aching tooth for up to 20 minutes.
+Bite them with your unaffected teeth, then place them against the aching tooth for up to 20 minutes.

-Clove oil can sting, and in some cases, can damage the gum.
-Stop using this remedy if you noticed gum damage.
+Clove oil can sting and, in some cases, can damage the gum.
+Stop using this remedy if you notice gum damage.
 Clove oil is less likely to sting if the oil is diluted with a carrier oil, such as olive oil.
-It is a safe procedure if your gums are sensitive, or if you are treating a child.
-You can dilute one part clove oil with ten parts of carrier oil, then apply to the aching tooth.
+It is a safe procedure if your gums are sensitive or if you are treating a child.
+You can dilute one part of clove oil with ten parts of carrier oil, then apply it to the aching tooth.

 Read More From Remedygrove

 Peppermint herbal tea is a useful natural treatment for tooth pain relief.
 Tea bags are available from a number of suppliers.
 Make the tea with boiling water, then allow it to cool.
 Once the tea is cool enough, use it as a regular mouthwash.
 You can repeat the remedy several times a day.
 Peppermint can also be consumed as a remedy for indigestion.